mahdeslami11/vqvae/README.md

 Code is tested on TensorFlow version 1.4 for Python 3.6

 ## Simple test
-In this test, we generate 3-type wavs and each type has different style each other.
+<p>In this test, we generate 3-type wavs and each type has different style each other.</p>

-See below generated examples for train
+<p>See below generated examples for train.</p>
 <img src="results/type_1_1.png" />
 <img src="results/type_1_2.png" />
 <img src="results/type_2_1.png" />